Remotion/Slang4D/README.md

 Slang4D is integration of [Slang Shading Language](https://shader-slang.org/) into Cinema 4D 2026.

 Currently there are 3 main plugins:
-* SlangPolygen - compiles and executes Slang code to parametric polygon object.
+* SlangPolygen - compiles and executes Slang code to create a parametric polygon object.
 * SlangSpline - compiles and executes Slang code to create a parametric spline.
 * SlangDeformer - compiles and executes Slang code to deform splines or polygon objects.